Home Majors Mining & Mineral Engineering

-Mining and Mineral Engineering Degree
+Mining & Mineral Engineering

 Students study the extraction of valuable minerals and resources from the earth, including mine design, rock mechanics, mineral processing, and environmental reclamation.
 Graduates typically pursue careers at mining companies, mineral processing plants, environmental remediation firms, and geological consulting agencies.
 Mining engineers often earn premium salaries, especially in remote locations where critical minerals are extracted.

-What Mining and Mineral Engineering Graduates Do
+What Mining & Mineral Engineering graduates do

 Your career will likely begin on-site as a mining or geological engineer.
 You'll spend your days designing safe and efficient plans for extracting minerals, assessing the stability of mine structures, or developing new ventilation systems.
 This involves a blend of fieldwork, computer modeling of ore deposits, and coordinating with operational teams.